 - Salt and ground black pepper, to taste

-- 1 cup cheddar cheese, shredded if desired
+- 1/2 cup shredded cheddar cheese for garnish, if desired

 - Simmer over low heat for 10 minutes.

 - Serve on toasted buns.
 Top with shredded cheese, if desired.

 Laura is a home cook who loves making new recipes and finding new favorite things to eat, whether at home or abroad.
 She also runs a popular travel blog and spends a lot of her time traveling for food.